Adviser Corner

 Earning well in the Gulf is easy.
 Turning that income into lasting wealth, though, is where most professionals stumble and quietly give away their advantage.

-As a Charterd, private wealth adviser to high-earning expats across the GCC, I see this pattern time and again.
+As a Chartered, private wealth adviser to high-earning expats across the GCC, I see this pattern time and again.
 Smart, capable individuals making the same avoidable mistakes, not out of recklessness, but out of routine, comfort, or simply not knowing better.

 A Familiar Trap for High Earners